zephraph/notes/Projects/procedure.md

 There are, in my mind, a few things that makes procedure worth while.

-#### 1. Constrains and readability
+#### 1. Constraints and readability

 Procedure provides a finite set of operations each of which communicates a certain type of interaction.
 I've been thinking a lot recently about code as communication and this library is in a way an extension of that idea.
 Constraining the vocabulary means that the intent is clearer at a glance.
+Constraints _are_ a tradeoff that by their nature limit what can and can't be done.
+Hopefully I've chosen good constraints.

+Further, by encouraging that function references be used within the procedure definition it makes the overall definition more terse and legible.
+One of the biggest aims was to be able to fit a long, complex piece of logic on the screen in a small but legible form.
+You won't get all the underlying details of how it's doing what it's doing, but hopefully you know _what_ it's doing.
+It's a narrative framework to convey understanding of a complex task.

 #### 2. Uniform handling of sync and async functionality

+I really love async/await as a language mechanic, but it comes with tradeoffs.
+An async function is somewhat of a contaminant.
+If you use an async function in another function you'll likely need to make that async (unless)

 #### 3. Reusability empowered by lazy execution